Annette Curtis Klause

-Annette Curtis Klause (born June 20, 1953) is an English-American writer and librarian, specializing in young adult fiction.
+Annette Curtis Klause (born June 20, 1953) is an American writer and librarian, specializing in young adult fiction.
 She is currently a children's materials selector for Montgomery County Public Libraries in Montgomery County, Maryland.
 Born in Bristol, England, she now lives in Hyattsville, Maryland with her husband Mark and their cats.
 She holds a Bachelor of Arts degree in English literature and a Master of Library Science degree from the University of Maryland, College Park.